Skip to content ↓

 • Achieve – in working together and learning from each other we will raise achievement and thereby improve life chances of the children in our care

-The Trust is a medium-sized Trust, and geographically centred so that all schools are accessible to each other within a lunch hour.
+The Trust is geographically centred so that all schools are accessible to each other within a lunch hour.
 We believe this facilitates and promotes the ethos of collaboration.

 Why is partnership working across The Spire Church of England Learning Trust schools so successful?